scoson-barsco/nlp-project/README.md

 ### June 30, 2023
 ## Project description with goals
 ### Description
-* We want to be able to predict
+* We want to be able to predict the coding langage used in the repository

 ### Goals¶
 * Construct a ML model that predicts
-* Find key drivers of
+* Find key indicatorts of coding language
 * Deliver a report to the data science team
 * Deliver a presentation of findings to a general audience
 ## Initial hypotheses and/or questions you have of the data, ideas